CPUE Foundation Level

 Build your basic UX skills

-The foundation level certification attests the holder the knowledge and skills to be able to work in teams on projects involved in User Experience Design and Usability Engineering.
+The foundation level certification attests the holder the knowledge and skills to work in teams on user experience design and usability engineering projects.

-On the right you see a sample of the CPUE foundation level badge which you get after completing the course.
+On the right, you see a sample of the CPUE foundation level badge you get after completing the course.
 You can use it on your social media profiles and your resume.

 The learning objectives include

-- what benefits does it bring to the various stakeholder groups?
+- What benefits does this approach bring to the various stakeholder groups?

 Basics of human perception and information processing

-- what is UX prototyping, what is it used for?
+- What is UX prototyping, for what is it used?

-- what kinds of prototypes are reasonable in which project contexts?
+- What types of prototypes are appropriate in which project contexts?

-- What is Usability testing, what is it used for?
+- What is usability testing, for what is it used?

-- what methods exist, with users and without users?
+- What UX methods exist, with users and without users?